Skip to main content

 • constructing a log pole frame in the culvert as a bridge option for wildlife

-• placing mulch and natural material at the base of the culvert, blending with the surrounding habitat and encouraging wildlife to utilise the crossing
+• placing mulch and natural material at the culvert base helps blend with the habitat and encourages wildlife to use the crossing

-• installing fencing with wildlife escape hatches 50 metres either side of the crossing immediately adjacent to the crossing
+• installing fencing with wildlife escape hatches either side of the underpass to help direct animals towards the crossing

 • minor tree and vegetation removal to facilitate the fencing installation, undertaken in consultation with a qualified arborist where possible.